graftpro/nodejs-pool/README.md

 * 	Su into our user `su pooldaemon`

-* 	Auto-Install Script: `curl -L https://github.com/mirei83/nodejs-pool/raw/master/deployment/deploy.bash| bash` This will to a complete initial setup and will take a while!
+* 	Auto-Install Script: `curl -L https://github.com/mirei83/nodejs-pool/raw/master/deployment/deploy.bash| bash` This will to a complete initial setup including to compile all Graft binaries and will take a while!

 *   Log out and back in from the pool user to activate the npm settings.
+(As root, you need to be in `/home/pooldaemon` then `su pooldaemon`)

 * 	Check if everything has worked out:

 	- Check Daemon with: `/usr/local/src/GraftNetwork/build/release/bin/graftnoded status`
 	- Check RPC with: `curl -X POST http://127.0.0.1:18981/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"getblockcount"}' -H 'Content-Type: application/json'`
-	- Check Pool at `http://<your-ip-here>` (just if check if Networkhashrate is shown.
+	- Check Pool at `http://<your-ip-here>` (just check if Networkhashrate is shown.
 Then its fine.)

 2. Configure Pool & Webfrontend
 -------------------------------
 *	Change `nodejs-pool/config.json` appropriate.
 It is pre-loaded for a local install of everything, running on 127.0.0.1.
 This will work perfectly fine if you're using a single node setup.
 You'll also want to set `bind_ip` to the external IP of the pool server, and `hostname` to the resolvable hostname for the pool server. `pool_id` is mostly used for multi-server installations to provide unique identifiers in the backend.
 You will also want to run: source ~/.bashrc  This will activate NVM and get things working for the following pm2 steps.
 *	You'll need to change the API endpoint for the frontend code in the `poolui/build/globals.js` and `poolui/build/globals.default.js`.
 This will usually be `http(s)://<your server FQDN>/api` unless you tweak caddy!

 3. Wallet Setup
 ---------------
 The pool is designed to have a dual-wallet design, one which is a fee wallet, one which is the live pool wallet.
 The fee wallet is the default target for all fees owed to the pool owner.
 PM2 can also manage your wallet daemon, and that is the suggested run state.

-*	Generate your wallets using `/usr/local/src/GraftNetwork/build/release/bin/graft-wallet-cli`
+*	Generate your wallets using `/usr/local/src/GraftNetwork/build/release/bin/graft-wallet-cli`.
+This is the wallet of your pool.
 *	Make sure to save your regeneration stuff!
 *	For the pool wallet, store the password in a file, the suggestion is ~/wallet_pass: `echo YOURPASSWORD > ~/wallet_pass`
 *	Change the mode of the file with chmod to 0400: `chmod 0400 ~/wallet_pass`